pwilliams-ck/product-dev-net/README.md

 ## Getting Started

-To install everything on a local machine, install [ansible](https://www.ansible.com/).
+To install everything on a local machine, you need to install [ansible](https://www.ansible.com/) first.

 ### Debian/Ubuntu